dbca-wa/wastd/docs/_sources/data_collection/data_collection_training.rst.txt

 * A turtle with one extra (biopsy, nest tag, damage, nest logger, etc.) - explain details for each group.
 * A turtle "the works".

 12 Survey end
 ^^^^^^^^^^^^^
-* Site visit end: "feet in the sand, eyes off".
+* Site visit end
+* Location can be a point anywhere in the correct site.
+* Time: is auto-recorded, **must** be taken when survey effort is ended - "eyes off".
 * Take a photo facing back towards surveyed area.
 * Any new reasons impacting data collection?
-Photo, comment.
-* Location: The end point can be taken anywhere on the just surveyed beach - "feet in the sand".
-* Time: **must** be taken when survey effort is ended - "eyes off".
+Comment.

 13 Return device
 ^^^^^^^^^^^^^^^^